marcoharuni/forge-position/README.md

 # forge-position

-Companion repository for Marco Haruni's technical book:

-**Positional Encoding in Modern LLMs**
-*From Sinusoids and RoPE to Long-Context Scaling*

 `forge-position` is a clean PyTorch laboratory for learning positional encoding from first principles.
 It includes absolute learned embeddings, sinusoidal encodings, RoPE, partial RoPE, interleaved and non-interleaved RoPE, ALiBi,